featbit/featbit-docs/pages/gitbook/api-docs/using-featbit-rest-api.md

 #### Getting the environment Id <a href="#reading-a-flag" id="reading-a-flag"></a>

 As mentioned above, feature flags are environment specific.
-To list the feature flags of an environment, we need the environment ID (in the feature, it would be possible to call API with environment key).&#x20;
+To list the feature flags of an environment, we need the environment ID (in the feature, it would be possible to call API with environment key).

 To get the environment Id: